Friction

 Friction example - airplane

-The friction between the airplane’s tires and the runway slows down the aircraft during landing
+The friction between the airplane’s tires and the runway slows down the aircraft during landing | Image: Force in Physics

 When an airplane descends to land on the runway, the frictional force plays a vital role in ensuring a safe landing.
 As the airplane’s wheels make contact with the runway surface, the interaction between the two creates friction.
-This frictional force opposes the forward motion of the airplane, gradually reducing its speed as it rolls along the runway.
+This frictional force opposes the forward motion of the airplane and gradually reduces its speed as it rolls along the runway.
 The strong friction between the wheels and the runway is necessary for the airplane to come to a complete stop safely and allows the pilot to control the landing process effectively.
 Without the force of friction, the airplane’s landing would be much more challenging, making it difficult to slow down and stop efficiently on the runway.

 Cycling